RafalKucharskiPK/MaaSSim/README.md

 # Installation:

+* pip (not recommended)
-`pip install MaaSSim` (`osmnx` has to be installed first with instructions from here [https://github.com/gboeing/osmnx#installation](https://osmnx.readthedocs.io/en/stable/#installation))
+`pip install MaaSSim` (`osmnx` has to be installed first with instructions from here [https://github.com/gboeing/osmnx#installation](https://osmnx.readthedocs.io/en/stable/#installation)) then you can use it as a module, following the cookbook from here https://github.com/RafalKucharskiPK/MaaSSim/blob/master/docs/tutorials/00_MaaSSim_at_glance.ipynb

-or clone this repository
+all the files neede to run basic simuations are in te package files `MaaSSim/data`

+* clone this repository (recommended) - this way you can freely adjust the code, control the inputs and configure simulations.
+Best way to start is then [here, in the tutorials](https://github.com/RafalKucharskiPK/MaaSSim/tree/master/docs/tutorials)

 for troubleshooting the installations please see the [travis.yml](https://github.com/RafalKucharskiPK/MaaSSim/blob/master/.travis.yml) file with conda calls to create virtual env.